ChampionLeake/swords4pwn/README.md

 A DSiWare Exploit for The Legend of Zelda: Four Swords Anniversary Edition
 ###
 This was originally exploited by yellows8, so check out his repo of <a href="https://github.com/yellows8/dsi/">4swordshax</a>.
 This is only a stage 1 exploit since I really did this to experiment/learn about DSiWare Exploitation.
-If you wanted to just boot into the nds homemenu with this, I suggest looking at yellows8's repo.
+If you wanted to just boot into the nds hbmenu with this, I suggest looking at yellows8's repo.
 I will update this time to time to add either some enhancements or fix builds.
 One of them, making both screens change color instead of just the top screen.
+I'll maybe add nds-hbmenu support
 ###
 ## What does this do?
 * Runs a stage 1 payload, thus a blue screen on your top screen of your DSi/3DS.